ozzs/monobox/README.md

 pip install -r requirements.txt
 ```

-Then, in the ``main.py`` file, you have this block of code, where you need to insert your PC's IP address (notice the comments):
+Then, in the ``main.py`` file, you have this block of code, where you need to insert your PC's IP address (notice the comment):
 ```python
 host_ip = "0.0.0.0" # Change to your device's IP
 host_port = 5000
 music_folder_url = "..\Songs"
 cover_folder_url = "..\Covers"
 ```
+The default port is 5000, but you can also change it if you want the server to listen to a different port,
+although it is required to change this in the Frontend as well.

 ### Frontend Setup
 ```